Open-Insect-Id/kotlin-mobile-app/README.md

 ### Kotlin Insect ID mobile app gateway

-This is used to debug, and test the functionnalities, in an easier way than using Kivy or Flet
+This is used to debug, and test the functionalities, in an easier way than using Kivy or Flet